helpukraine-guide/helpukraine-guide.github.io/content/homepage/work.md

 # Site Updates

+- [2022-03-03]: added several new Donations links.
+Updated some website text and styling.
 - [2022-02-27]: as Western countries have promised to remove Russia from SWIFT, we have updated the recommendations for what you should ask your politicians to do.
 We also added a link for US citizens to contact the White House directly.

 {{</ markdown >}}